Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_snowpark_python/machine_learning_with_snowpark_python.md

 **What You'll Do**:
 - Take the functions created by the Data Scientist and ML Engineer and wrap them in such a way that they can be easily automated using the company's orchestration tools (Airflow)
 - Deploy the model training and inference as a permanent [Python Snowpark User-Defined Table Function (UDTF)](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-tabular-functions.html)
-- Scale your model training and inference to be performed for hundreds of models simultaneously using High-Memory Warehouse instance types
+- Scale your model training and inference to be performed for hundreds of models simultaneously using Snowpark-optimized warehouse instance types
 - Use [Zero-Copy Cloning](https://docs.snowflake.com/en/sql-reference/sql/create-clone.html) in Snowflake to produce point-in-time snapshots of the data in order to reproduce results on-demand in the future, withtout creating physical copies of any data
 - Use [object tagging](https://docs.snowflake.com/en/user-guide/object-tagging.html) to tag training/inference datasets with a `model_id` for lineage
 - Test out the pipeline that will eventually orchestrated